2018 - Donna Magid, M.D., M.Ed.

 ACR AC: the American College of Radiology Appropriateness Criteria (www.acr.org) also gives an excellent summary of 14 variants of C-spine injury scenarios with best-study summaries, review of the Canadian C Spine Criteria and discussion of the role of several imaging modalities (radiographs, CT, MR, etc.) in c spine trauma.

-ADEQUACY: must see superior half T1 or ‘limited’ (since 8 cervical nerve roots but 7 cervical bodies) .
-Swimmer’s view may provide C7-T1.
+ADEQUACY: must see superior half T1 (and have an odontoid view) or ‘limited exam’, since there are 8 cervical nerve roots but 7 cervical bodies (and since frontal spine view does not display C1-2) .
+Swimmer’s view DOES NOTprovide C7-T1, do not suggest it.
 Traction on arms to drop shoulders not advised.

 ALIGNMENT: Posterior (NOT Anterior; less consistent) vertebral line: vertebral bodies form smooth continuous lordosis; straightening may = collar, positioning, or muscle spasm.